dunctait/file-toucher/README.md

 Add an "Add Directory with File Mask" function, or at least by file extension.

-Add option to save file list that can be imported later to save people finding and adding files again.

 Add language selection/datetime format selection

 Add progress windows (with Cancel function) and some sort of threading in case people "Add Directory -> C:/*.*" etc.